Graduate Teaching Licensure

 Red Flag Review

-The Red Flag Review is a process used when a discrepancy appears on the background check, or Conduct Review Statement, of a School of Education student that may be cause for concern for the safety or security of vulnerable individuals.
+The Red Flag Review is a process used when a discrepancy appears on the background check, or Conduct Review Statement, of a Stender School of Leadership, Business and Professional Studies student that may be cause for concern for the safety or security of vulnerable individuals.

 Identified discrepancies which may result in a Red Flag Review being initiated: